idaholab/MontePy/doc/source/starting.rst

    Just make sure you comply with any applicable corporate policies.

 #.
 Don't overwrite your original file.
 Generally your script should open file "A", modify it, and then save it to file "B".
-   This way if there is a bug in your script you can debug it and rerun it because "A" still exists.
+   This way, when there is a bug in your script, you can debug it and rerun it because "A" still exists.
-   Also if down the road you need to make changes you can modify your script and rerun it.
+   Later, if you need to make changes you can modify your script and rerun it.
    This is especially true if your script ever becomes qualified under an `ASME NQA-1 <https://en.wikipedia.org/wiki/ASME_NQA>`_ compliant Software Quality Assurance program, which requires that the inputs and outputs of software be preserved.